-The first nuclear bomb meant to kill humans exploded over Hiroshima, Japan, on Aug.
+The first nuclear bomb meant to kill humans exploded over Hiroshima, Japan, Aug.
 6, 1945.
 Three days later, a second bomb detonated over Nagasaki.
-The death and destruction wrought by these weapons was unprecedented and might have, in another world with another race of beings, ended the nuclear threat right then and there.
+The death toll for the two bomb blasts — an estimated 214,000 people — and destruction wrought by these weapons was unprecedented in the history of warfare [source: Icanw.org]

-While the political landscape of nuclear warfare has changed considerably over the years, the science of the weapon itself -- the atomic processes that unleash all of that fury -- have been known since Einstein.
+While the political landscape of nuclear warfare has changed considerably over the years, the science of the weapon itself — the atomic processes that unleash all of that fury — have been known since the time of Einstein.
 This article will review how nuclear bombs work, including how they're built and deployed.
 Up first is a quick review of atomic structure and radioactivity.